davids91/shocovox/README.md

 # Shocovox - Shady Octree Of Voxels with Ray Marching
-Shocovox is a Sparse Voxel Octree implementation in GPU Shader Language(s) ( hence: shady ).
+Shocovox is a Sparse Voxel Octree implementation in WGPU shaders ( hence: shady ).
-The leaf nodes contain Voxel bricks instead of Voxels.
+The leaf nodes contain 8 Voxel bricks instead of a single Voxel.
 This makes it possible to have a unique compression system, where Voxels of different resolutions can be mixed together.
-A basic implementation for raytracing is available with GPU support!
+An implementation for raytracing is available with GPU support!
 The library uses Left handed Y up coordinate system.

 Roadmap: